Skip to main content

 This serves two purposes: to alert family members that there is an intruder and to warn the intruder that they have been spotted.

 It’s possible to adjust this type of barking by teaching your dog an alternative response — such as fetching a certain toy or laying down and staying on a mat.
 Practice these actions and reward your dog with a treat when they perform the appropriate behavior.
-This cue can be simulated by having someone ring the doorbell or knock at the door, and you can progress into using the cue in real-life scenarios.
+This cue can be simulated by recording the doorbell or knock at the door and playing it back at a very low volume, and you can progress into using the cue in real-life scenarios.
 Your dog will need some coaching and prompting the first few times in the real-life situation.
 A non-family member should help you practice these scenarios, to get your dog used to people coming into the home.

 Request Barking